Chinese Su-30 Flanker Goes Inverted Over USAF Nuke Sniffing Plane

 Chinese fighters going inverted over a large US surveillance aircraft is not something necessarily new either, and Russia and China both have a particularly spotty track record for making some crazy moves during intercepts off their territory.

-There has been agreements at the highest levels of government between China and the US outlining protocol for these types of encounters, but it seems as if the PLAAF has a remarkably short memory.
+There have been agreements at the highest levels of government between China and the US outlining protocol for these types of encounters, but it seems as if the PLAAF has a remarkably short memory.
 Still, don't be fooled, this type of thing just doesn't continue to happen without consent by senior officials within the Chinese military.

 What's most interesting is this incident has come at a time when the US and China are experiencing something of a honeymoon period following Trump and Jinping's meeting at Mar-a-Lago early last April.
 Both sides seem to have come to an agreement to work together, at least temporarily, to curb North Korea's nuclear and intercontinental ballistic missile ambitions, and China seems to be making good on their end of the agreement.
 In the meantime, the US Navy has non-coincidentally stopped executing freedom of navigation drills near China's man-made islands in the South China Sea.